8ta4/quest/README.md

 Absolutely!
 Give it a spin on this [demo page](https://paulgraham.com/start.html?quest=https://raw.githubusercontent.com/8ta4/quests/f8be518e585428fe38b551376074f57b2cf7eaab/paulgraham.com/start.html/quest.yaml).

 > How do I answer the question with a "yes"?
-(Planned)

 Press `Right arrow` to answer "yes".

 > How do I answer the question with a "no"?
-(Planned)

 Press `Left arrow` to answer "no".